LiuWoodsCode/virtmac/README.md

 ## Usage

 ```
-avm                                      Open the SwiftUI VM library
 avm <path.vbvm>                          Run an existing VM
 avm install <ipsw|latest> <path.vbvm>    Create and install a new VM
 ```

-## VM Library

-Running `avm` without arguments opens the native VM library.
-It discovers `.vbvm` bundles in `~/VMs/`, shows their saved CPU, memory, display, and network settings, and can start a VM normally or in macOS Recovery.
-New VMs can be created with the latest supported macOS restore image or a local IPSW.

-The GUI is a presentation layer over the same `VMRuntime`, configuration builder, and `installVM` service used by the command-line interface.

 ### Options